4 trusty tips when investing in REITs

 Avoid newly issued REITS.
-A host of new REITs, including single-family residential REITs, is coming to the market this year.
+A host of new REITs, including single-family residential REITs, came to the market in 2013.
 However, these freshly minted stocks lack track records, so investors can't scrutinize their success.

 "These new REITs are signs that this niche is getting pricey," says Stephen Mauzy, a principal at the Colorado-based investment analysis firm S.P.
 Mauzy & Associates.
 "Stay away from the new stuff."

 Mauzy says he prefers to see how a REIT maintains its payouts and navigates market troughs over time.

 Stick with publicly traded REITs.
 There are two types of equity REITs -- nontraded and ones that trade on a stock exchange.
 According to Morningstar research, publicly traded commercial equity REITs consistently outperform nontraded ones over time.
 They also recover faster during downturns, have lower fees than nontraded REITs and are stronger performers in bull markets.